Shikachuu/JoggerPHP/README.md

 }
 ```
 **^** This code's log message roughly going to look like this:

 ```json
 {"timestamp":1603916386,"level":"error","message":"Failed to serve client","domainError":{"exception":"DomainException","code":2034,"message":"Oh something went wrong","file":"\/usr\/src\/myapp\/index.php","line":13,"trace":"#0 {main}"}}
 ```

 ### Output Plugins:
-To this point I assume you noticed a pattern around line 9, there is an array with an Output.
+At this point I assume you noticed a pattern around line 9, there is an array with an Output.
 Jogger supports output plugins made by its users.
 In fact, it contains 4 by default:
-- `NOOP` for no operation, useful for test or mock something
+- `NOOP` for 'no operation', useful for testing or mocking something.
-- `Stream` for files and any PHP streams really
+- `Stream` for files and any PHP stream.
-- `STDOUT` for utilizing PHP's stdout stream it is based on the `Stream` Output
+- `STDOUT` for utilizing PHP's stdout stream.
+It is based on the `Stream` Output.
-- `STDERR` for utilizing PHP's stderr stream it is based on the `Stream` Output
+- `STDERR` for utilizing PHP's stderr stream.
+It is based on the `Stream` Output.

 In the constructor's array you have the ability to provide the loglevel,
-so you can use different output for different levels.
+so you can use different outputs for different levels.

-The core library `shikachuu/jogger`, **does not** intend to contain (anymore) than these baked in outputs,
+The core library `shikachuu/jogger`, **does not** intend to contain any more than these baked in outputs,
-anyhow it provides an [interface](src/Output/OutputPlugin.php), and an [abstract base class](src/Output/BaseOutput.php)
-to write your own solutions, and you are more than welcome to open a Pull Request to add yours to the README file.
+but it provides an [interface](src/Output/OutputPlugin.php), and an [abstract base class](src/Output/BaseOutput.php) to write your own solutions, and you are more than welcome to open a Pull Request to add yours to the README file.

 ## Community Outputs: